-Check out a Hurlking game and wonder how the players survive more than a few minutes.
+Check out a Hurling game and wonder how the players survive more than a few minutes.
 Some wear helmets.
 Some appear to have a death wish.
 It’s dangerous and fast.
-Worth a trip to the home of Gaelic sports in Ireland, Croke Park, on the north side of the city.
+Worth a trip to the home of Gaelic sports in Ireland, Croke Park, on the north side of Dublin.

 Taste Whiskey by the experts

 For whiskey fans, Ireland is a sort of Disneyland.
 Especially if you like triple-distilled, smooth whiskeys.
 (Irish whiskey is generally triple-distilled and smoother than many other whiskeys)